jigx-com/jigx-docs-examples/docs/Actions/go-to.md

 This example uses the go-to action as a swipeable property.
 We can choose the swipe direction left or right.
 After pressing the button, it will redirect to the details of the person.

 **Examples left:
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/static/go-to-swipeable/go-to-swipeable-left.jigx" target="_blank">GitHub</a>.&#x20;
+**See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/static/go-to-swipeable/go-to-swipeable-left.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-swipeable/go-to-left-dynamic.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-swipeable/go-to-left-dynamic.jigx).

-**Examples right:
+**Examples right:**
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/static/go-to-swipeable/go-to-swipeable-right.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/static/go-to-swipeable/go-to-swipeable-right.jigx).
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-swipeable/go-to-right-dynamic.jigx" target="_blank">GitHub</a>.
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/go-to/dynamic/go-to-swipeable/go-to-right-dynamic.jigx).
 :::
 ::::